sourcegraph/handbook/content/departments/engineering/dev/process/principles-and-practices.md

 Ownership at Sourcegraph, as exercised by the most successful engineering teams and individuals here, is built on _high agency_ and _customer focus_.

-High agency because ownership here doesn't come with a lot of "how"s attached.
+High agency because ownership at Sourcegraph doesn't come with a lot of "how"s attached.
 Instead you get a lot of freedom.
 Freedom for you to decide how exactly you want to reach your goals.

 Customer focus because ownership here (again: as exercised by the most successful teams and individuals) is not solely about code ownership.
 It's about owning the **responsibility of providing value to customers in the area you own.**